AWebb3701/TTSCardImporter/README.md

 Intended to be used alongside http://www.nand.it/nandeck/, which generates files with that naming convention in a local directory.

 To use:
-Run it in a terminal, follow the prompts.
+Run the .jar in a terminal, follow the prompts.
 On first run it'll use your inputs to generate its own .ini file, which it will use for all further runs unless you delete it.
+When it's done it'll create a JSON in the same directory it was run from.

 Cleaning Tasks: